 Address: The Willows, Horebeech Lane, Horam, TN21 0HP

-Len ParkynOn Finance committee, Representative for Maynards Green School and the Parish Council’s Emergency Officer
+Vice ChairmanOn Finance committee and the Parish Council’s Emergency Officer

 Len has lived with his wife Marion in Vines Cross for over 25 years.
 He is also a governor at Maynards Green School.
-Len recently retired after a full time career in education as a senior lecturer, senior teacher and head of a small Further Education Centre and a unit that was secure.
-He now has a small consultancy and project management organisation where he specialises in transition planning for those with Special Educational Needs (SEN) and Learning Difficulties and/or Disabilities (LDD).
-Len is concerned about the disadvantages, disenfranchised and marginalised in our wider community.
+Len is technically retired but acts as an independent educational/transitions consultant for St John’s School (Seaford, East Sussex) and St Johns College (Brighton and Hove City) – both sites are for learners with Learning Difficulties and/or Disabilities (now known as SEN(D)).
 He is well qualified, experienced and knowledgeable and has published over 250 times, mainly on educational, legal and career matters.

 Virginia RobertsOn Planning Committee, Representative for the Elderly of Horam

-Virginia has lived in Horam for over 8 years and worked for British Telecom in Personnel.
-She is also involved with the Womens’ Institute and the Sussex Farm Museum in Horam.
+Virginia has lived in Horam since 2001 and is also an active member of the Womens’ Institute.
 Virginia is particularly interested in environmental issues.

 District Councillor & Parish Councillor- Susan Stedman